SK-EID/smart-id-java-client/README.md

 String sessionToken = certificateChoice.getSessionToken();
 // Store sessionSecret only on backend side.
 Do not expose it to the client side.
 String sessionSecret = certificateChoice.getSessionSecret();
+String deviceLinkBase = certificateChoice.getDeviceLinkBase();
 Instant responseReceivedAt = certificateChoice.getReceivedAt();
 ```
-Jump to [Generate QR-code and dynamic link](#generating-qr-code-or-device-link) to see how to generate QR-code or dynamic link from the response.
+Jump to [Generate QR-code and device link](#generating-qr-code-or-device-link) to see how to generate QR-code or device link from the response.
 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

 ### Device-link signature session